mysociety/sayit/README.md

 And export your display variable:

     export DISPLAY=:99

+You can then run the tests, including the Selenium ones, using:

+    SELENIUM_TESTS=1 ./manage.py test

 You might want to make that happen at every startup with the appropriates lines in `/etc/rc.local` and `~/.bashrc`